dustinpfister/blog_posts/_posts/lodash_nth.md

 That is if I think about an array being this thing like that of a circle, rather than an finite line.
 If I do think about it that way than I am going to be disappointed without some kind of helper method maybe.
 So to get to the point say I have a sime array of string elements, that is five elements in total.

 ### 1.1 - The basic situation

+For a basic idea of what the situation is to begin with take into account a simple array of strings such as this.

 ```js
  var arr = ['fear','the','foo','man','chew'];